don't delete - script style

 Many people who are building a new home think “I’ve got this” but then when it comes down to the wire and the builder is hounding you for colour decisions, that’s when you start losing sleep, worrying that you’ve made the right decision.

-We constantly receive emails with last minute requests for help with exterior colours because you started searching on-line for the right answer and then hit my website and started panicking when you realized you can’t just wing it with colour decisions.
+We constantly receive emails with last minute requests for help with exterior colours because you started searching on-line for the right answer and then hit my website and started panicking when you realized you can’t just ‘Trust the process’ with colour decisions.

-To help you out, we have a new build and the link to the new build exterior package is on the page.
+To help you out, we created our new build package.
+It offers a curated complete finish and colour schedule custom to you and your project.
+And the link to the new build exterior package is on the page.

 The Order of the Decisions when Building a New Home